getBoolean/kbin_api/README.md

 ## 1.5.
 Contribution 🏆

-If you would like to contribute to **mastodon_api**, please create an [issue](https://github.com/mastodon-dart/mastodon-api/issues) or create a Pull Request.
+If you would like to contribute to **kbin_api**, please create an [issue](https://github.com/mastodon-dart/mastodon-api/issues) or create a Pull Request.

 There are many ways to contribute to the OSS.
 For example, the following subjects can be considered: